 Interest rates held at 0.5pc

-The decision means interest rates have stood at the record-low level for four years.
+British borrowing costs have stood at the record-low level for almost four years.

-The Bank also announced that it will keep its quantitative easing programme on hold despite pressure from some quarters to revisit it.
+The Bank also announced that it will keep its quantitative easing programme on hold as it looks to the Funding to Lending Scheme and a recent fall in the price of sterling to boost the economy.